Highway revolt: Sydney

 Sydney freeway protests have included large-scale green bans in the 1970s, which prevented freeway proposals that would have required the demolition of The Rocks historic precinct and The Domain gardens for freeway developments.

 In 1989, 200 protesters rallied against a proposed north-west tollway.
 In 1991, 150 anti-freeway protesters rallied outside Parliament House.
 In 1995, over 400 people protested the M2 Hills Motorway.

+In 1986, 150 people opposed the Southern Arterial Route through inner-city Sydney.
+In 1987, 60 demonstrators blocked traffic in Redfern to oppose the arterial route.

 Hobart

 In 2009, Tasmanian Aboriginals conducted protests against the construction of the Brighton Bypass.
 They have stated that construction of the bypass will suffer the loss of their heritage.